 Acceptance tolerances apply to new meters and repaired meters after reconditioning.
-Maintenance tolerances apply
+Maintenance tolerances apply to meters already in service.
+Special tolerances apply to meters in the United States only, for special instances as determined by weights and measures officials.

 Changing Meter Calibration